-The M.S. degree programs require a minimum of 45 units beyond the equivalent of a B.S. degree at Stanford.
-All programs represent substantial progress in the major field beyond the bachelor’s degree.
+The MS degree program represents substantial progress in the major field beyond the bachelor’s degree.

 MS&E master’s students complete breadth as well as depth.
 All are required to develop competence in optimization and analytics, organizations and decisions, and probability.
-In addition every student pursues a specialty in one of seven areas:
+In addition, every student pursues a specialty in one of eight areas:

-Operations and Analytics: The Operations and Analytics track prepares students in the fundamentals and applications that are critical to careers in fields ranging from operations management in the service, healthcare, production, manufacturing, computer, telecommunications, and banking industries, to modern Silicon Valley information technology and data analytics.
-The program emphasizes a balance between the technical rigor of methodologies with lasting value and insightful modern applications and design challenges in a variety of established and emerging industries and operations environments.
+Operations and Analytics: The Operations and Analytics track prepares students in the fundamentals and applications critical to careers ranging from operations management in the service, health care, production, manufacturing, computer, telecommunications, and banking industries, to modern Silicon Valley information technology and data analytics.
+The program emphasizes a balance between the technical rigor of methodologies with lasting value and insightful modern applications and design challenges in various established and emerging industries and operations environments.
 It offers a portfolio of courses in probabilistic modeling, optimization, simulation, algorithms, data science, networks, markets, and corresponding applications.

-Technology and Engineering Management: Students who concentrate in Technology and Engineering Management are prepared for careers including product and project management, management consulting, and entrepreneurship.
+Technology and Engineering Management: Students who concentrate on Technology and Engineering Management are prepared for careers including product and project management, management consulting, and entrepreneurship.
 They acquire skills to manage technical organizations, foster innovation, and deal with rapidly evolving technologies and dynamic markets.
-Specialized coursework is flexible, allowing students to explore and gain depth and understanding of technical organizations to develop a culture of successful innovation and entrepreneurship, along with methods for decision making under uncertainty, financial analysis, and strategic planning.
+Specialized coursework is flexible, allowing students to explore and gain depth and understanding of technical organizations to develop a culture of successful innovation and entrepreneurship, along with decision-making methods under uncertainty, financial analysis, and strategic planning.

-Decision and Risk Analysis: Students who specialize in Decision and Risk Analysis are prepared for careers including management consulting, policy analysis, and risk management, applying engineering systems analysis to tackle complex economic and technical management problems in the private and public sectors.
+Decision and Risk Analysis: Students specializing in Decision and Risk Analysis are prepared for careers including management consulting, policy analysis, and risk management, applying engineering systems analysis to tackle complex economic and technical management problems in the private and public sectors.
 They acquire the skills to identify and develop opportunities in uncertain situations while recognizing and hedging the downside risks.
-Specialized course work includes the mathematical foundations for modeling in dynamic uncertain environments to value and manage uncertain opportunities and risks, applications to public policy, and an opportunity to work on a client project under faculty guidance.
+Specialized coursework includes the mathematical foundations for modeling in dynamic, uncertain environments to value and manage uncertain opportunities and risks, applications to public policy, and a chance to work on a client project under faculty guidance.

 Energy and Environment: The Energy and Environment track is designed for students interested in energy and environmental issues from the perspectives of public policy, non-governmental organizations, or corporations.
 This track includes core courses in economic analysis, energy resources, and energy/environmental policy analysis; and an individually designed concentration, typically emphasizing policy, strategy, or technology.
 Seminars provide insights into current corporate strategy, public policy, and research community developments.
 Energy/environmental project courses give practice in applying methodologies and concepts.

-Health Systems Modeling: The Health Systems Modeling track is designed for students interested in healthcare operations and policy.
-The courses in this track emphasize the application of mathematical and economic analysis to problems in public health policy and the design and operation of healthcare services.
+Health Systems Modeling: The Health Systems Modeling track is designed for students interested in health care operations and policy.
+The courses in this track emphasize applying mathematical and economic analysis to problems in public health policy and the design and operation of health care services.

-This program allows Stanford undergraduates an opportunity to work simultaneously toward a B.S. in Management Science and Engineering or another quantitative major, and an M.S. in Management Science and Engineering.
+This program allows Stanford undergraduates to work simultaneously toward a BS in Management Science and Engineering or another quantitative major and an MS in Management Science and Engineering.

 Additional Coterminal Requirements

-Coterminal master’s degree candidates are expected to complete all master’s degree requirements as described in this bulletin.
-University requirements for the coterminal master’s degree are described in the Coterminal Master's Degrees section.
-University requirements for the master’s degree are described in the Graduate Degrees section of this bulletin.
+Coterminal master’s degree candidates are expected to complete all master’s degree requirements as described in this Bulletin.
+Coterminal Master's Degrees describes university requirements for the coterminal master’s degree.
+Graduate Degrees describes university requirements for the master’s degree.

-After accepting admission to this coterminal master’s degree program, students may request transfer of courses from the undergraduate to the graduate career to satisfy requirements for the master’s degree.
-Transfer of courses to the graduate career requires review and approval of both the undergraduate and graduate programs on a case by case basis.
+Coterminal master’s degree students may request a transfer of courses from the undergraduate to the graduate career to satisfy the requirements for the master’s degree.
+Transferring courses to the graduate career requires review and approval of both the undergraduate and graduate programs on a case-by-case basis.
 In this master’s program, courses taken during or after the first quarter of the sophomore year are eligible for consideration for transfer to the graduate career; the timing of the first graduate quarter is not a factor.
-No courses taken prior to the first quarter of the sophomore year may be used to meet master’s degree requirements.
+No courses taken before the first quarter of the sophomore year may be used to meet master’s degree requirements.
 Course transfers are not possible after the bachelor’s degree has been conferred.